Your documents are in the system.

 Build and validate

 We implement the target architecture in your environment - your vector store, your cloud, your security constraints.
 Every retrieval and agent component is tested against your golden question set, not a generic benchmark.
-We iterate on chunking, retrieval parameters, and prompt templates until evaluation scores meet the bar your use case requires.
+We iterate on chunking, retrieval, and prompts until scores pass.

 3